Shivamkanse2104/Infosys-milestone/README.md

 yeah!!.. can you change the formate and update in milestone4_code.py file and than delete sample6.py file

 and for using previous dataset triples the streamlit app is showing "no strong semantic links found." for cross domain linking.

+Jahnavi... can you check the code again in sample6.py file from 217th line... i have update it... if you want to do any changes.. you can made the changes and update it